bvolkangurses/bvolkangurses.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in the Department of Electrical Engineering and Physics at Caltech working broadly on integrated circuits.
+I am a PhD candidate in the Department of Electrical Engineering and Physics at Caltech working broadly on integrated systems.
 My goal is to build technologies that operates at the fundamental physical limits.

 <b>Research</b>: My PhD research focused on developing large-scale integrated photonic-electronic systems for quantum information science and high-performance computing.
 I invented various technologies that leverage quantum information to achieve superior performance over their classical counterparts.
 One example is <a href=https://arxiv.org/abs/2406.09158>quantum phased arrays</a> that generalized antenna theory to quantized electromagnetic fields and demonstrated the first free-space interface for quantum information.